 The stipend for 2013 will be $4000 for ten weeks of fulltime work from May 28th to August 2nd.
 There will be a research forum at the end of the summer in which fellows will present their work, as well as opportunities to attend research seminars throughout the summer.

-The deadline for the applications is January 31, 2013.
+The deadline for the applications is usually in late January.